-The information was reviewed in 2002 by the University's solicitors, Fisher Jeffries, who endorsed it as an accurate summary of the relevant legal principles at the review date.
+The information was reviewed in 2013 by the University's solicitors, Fisher Jeffries, who endorsed it as an accurate summary of the relevant legal principles at the review date.
 Information has subsequently [December 2014] been incorporated in relation to the impact of South Australia's Independent Commissioner Against Corruption legislation (ICAC Act).

 The University is a type of corporation often referred to as a "public statutory corporation".
 It is incorporated by its own Act of Parliament, the Flinders University of South Australia Act 1966 (referred to hereafter as "the University Act"), for public purposes.
 The University is not incorporated under the Corporations Act 2001 and, for all practical purposes, is therefore not subject to that Act.
 At the same time, the University is not an instrumentality or agency of the Crown.
 Any doubts about this were clarified by the inclusion in 2005 of an explicit provision in section 3(7) of the University Act.